valancej/helm-anchore/README.md

 # Anchore Helm Plugin

-Analyze a Helm charts container images
+Helm plugin for Anchore to analyze a Helm charts container images

+## Installation

+Install the plugin using the built-in helm plugin command:

+`helm plugin install --version 0.1.0 https://github.com/valancej/helm-anchore.git`

+This plugin is utilized the [Anchore CLI](https://github.com/anchore/anchore-cli) to connect to a running Anchore Engine instance.

-Your Anchore CLI credentials should be set as environment variables: https://github.com/anchore/anchore-cli
+Your Anchore CLI credentials should be set as environment variables:

 ```
 ANCHORE_CLI_URL=http://myserver.example.com:8228/v1